 HONOURS: Biology & Marine Biology

 The aim of Dalhousie’s Biology and Marine Biology Honours Program is to give undergraduate students a complete scientific research experience.
-Under the tutelage of a Faculty supervisor, students coordinate all aspects of an independent research project — from the identification of central research questions and hypotheses, to the design of experiments, to the collection and analysis of data, and finally to the interpretation of results, all of which culminates in a final written thesis.
+Under the tutelage of a research supervisor, students coordinate all aspects of a full-year independent research project — from the identification of central research questions and hypotheses, to the design of experiments, to the collection and analysis of data, and finally to the interpretation of results, all of which culminates in a final written thesis.
 In short, students learn how to become scientists.
-Part of the thesis program also involves science communication, and all students participate in our annual Cameron Conference, which is a formal, 1-day conference where students present their results to their peers, to faculty from across the University, and to other attendees and guests.
+Our Honours Program also involves science communication, and all students participate in our annual Cameron Conference, which is a formal, 1-day conference where students present their results to their peers, faculty from across the University, and other attendees and guests.

-Our students initiate thesis projects that are a diverse as biology itself, ranging from cell and molecular studies, to animal behaviour and physiology, to behavioural ecology, as well as ecosystems ecology and oceanography.
-It is available to advanced, 4th year students who intend to continue their academic careers at the postgraduate level in Biology and other related fields, or to students who intend to pursue a career where research experience might be a valuable asset.
-Many students end up publishing their theses as articles in international peer-reviewed scientific journals, which is a terrific thing to list on a CV and in graduate or professional school applications.
+This opportunity is available to 4th year students who meet specific GPA requirements.
+Completing the Honours Program is an excellent choice for students who intend to continue their academic careers at the graduate level in Biology and other related fields, or for students who intend to pursue a career where research experience might be a valuable asset.
+Many students end up publishing their theses as articles in international peer-reviewed scientific journals, which is a terrific thing to list on a CV and graduate or professional school applications.

 Interested in completing an Honours in Biology or Marine Biology?

 - In most cases, students start planning for their Honours thesis during third year.